© All Rights Reserved erodrigo

 The Mongolian currency is the tögrög (T), which comes in notes of T5, T10, T20, T50, T100, T500, T1,000, T5,000, T10,000 and T20,000.
 There T1 notes but they are more like souvenirs.
 There are also T50 and T100 coins.

 Mongolian is the national language of Mongolia.
-There are courses at the University of Ulan Bator, but it takes at least a year to learn this language to interact at least a little with locals.
+There are courses at the National University of Mongolia, but it takes at least a year to learn this language to interact at least a little with locals.

 Mongolian cuisine is pretty basic.
 The Russian influenced has helped a bit but there is still a long way to go.
 Most of the food is boiled mutton in noodles with salt and is pretty bland.
 Mongolian hot pot can be pretty good but it is only for special occasions.
 This country is not vegetarian friendly and if vegetarian food is required it is best to inform the guide who is usually also the cook on most tours.

 Outside of the main cities hotels and hostels don't really exist.
 Most accommodation while travelling on the road will be some form of a ger (yurt) camp.
 Staying in gers can range from nicer hotels that just use gers instead of buildings to a family that has set up a few extra gers for tourists to sleeping with a nomad family on their floor.